kanchan745/Student-management-system/README.md

 Student Management System (Python)

-This is a simple CLI based Student Management System built using Python.
+This is a simple CLI based Student Management System developed using Python.
-I created this project to understand Object Oriented Programming and File Handling concepts in a practical way.
+I made this project while learning Python to practice Object Oriented Programming and File Handling concepts.

 Features
-- Add new student
+- Add new student details
 - View all students
-- Search student by roll number
+- Search student using roll number
 - Delete student record
-- Data stored permanently in a text file
+- Student data is stored in a text file

 Concepts Used
-- Python Classes and Objects
+- Python classes and objects
-- Constructor (__init__)
+- Constructor (__init__ method)
-- File Handling (read, write, append)
+- File handling (read, write, append)
 - Menu driven program
 - Basic error handling

 How to Run
-1. Install Python
+1. Make sure Python is installed on your system
-2. Run the file using:
+2. Run the program using the command: python student_management.py
-   python student_management.py

-Future Improvements
+Future Scope
-- Update student details
+- Update student information
-- Add marks and grades
+- Add marks and grades feature
-- Convert to GUI application
+- Convert this project into a GUI based application

 Author
 Kanchan Shakya